rakeshelamaran98/HacktoberFest2020/README.md

 # 📌About
 This Repository is to curate the resources used by an individual.
-It can be in the form of some kind of learning material,Links, scripts, projects, algorithms, etc.
+It can be in the form of learning material,Links, scripts, projects, algorithms, etc.

 #  How to Contribute?